Port Howard

-Port Howard is the centre of an 800-square-kilometre (200,000-acre) sheep farm, with twenty-two permanent residents and over 40,000 sheep.
+Port Howard is the centre of an 800-square-kilometre (200,000-acre) sheep farm, with twenty-two permanent residents and around 40,000 sheep.
 Sometimes this population is doubled by transitory residents.

 The settlement has two airstrips which receive regular flights from Stanley, and it is also the West Terminal of the new East-West Ferry.
 The Falkland Islands Government built a network of all weather roads around East and West Falkland, Port Howard is at the northern end of the West Falkland network.

 Every three years, Port Howard hosts the West Falklands Sports.
 This week-long celebration of the end of the shearing season combines horse-racing with other festivities.
 The Warrah River and Chartres River are nearby fishing rivers.

 History

 Founding

 Port Howard was founded by James Lovegrove Waldron and his brother, in 1866.
 The Waldron brothers later left for Patagonia, leaving the farm under local management.
 In 1956, JL Waldron Ltd built a school at Port Howard — possibly inspired by the "gift" of the FIC, a few years, earlier at Darwin.